jongio/vscodespaces/vscodespaces/reference/personalizing.md

 Developers often store dotfiles in a GitHub repository so they can easily synchronize them between development environments.
 For more information, see [GitHub Dotfiles](https://dotfiles.github.io/) on GitHub.io.

-## Enable personalization settings sync in Visual Studio Code
+## Configure a dotfile repo in Visual Studio Code

 To configure a dotfiles repo in Visual Studio Code:
 Press `F1` and select the **Preferences: Open Setting (UI)** command in the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
 In the **Settings** tab that opens, select the **Extensions** node in the navigation tree, followed by **Visual Studio Codespaces**.

 ![Visual Studio Codespaces Settings in Visual Studio Code](../images/personalizing-dotfiles-vsc.png)

-## Configure a dotfile repo during environment creation
+## Configure a dotfile repo in the portal

 You can also configure dotfiles using the [Visual Studio Codespaces portal](https://online.visualstudio.com).
 Press the **Create environment** button and expand the **Dotfiles (optional)** settings.